CyrusYip/cyrusyip-blog/content/en/posts/2024-09-24-css-box-sizing.md

 }
 ```

-When we use `box-sizing: border-box` on the child element, the `width` property sets the width of content, padding and margin, so the child element won't be wider than the parent element.
+If we use `box-sizing: border-box` on the child element, the `width` property sets the width of content, padding and border, so the child element won't be wider than the parent element.

 It's recommended to set `border-box` to all elements to avoid pitfalls about width and height.